 20. Visit the Eden Project

 The Eden Project is a large botanic garden and research center on the site of an old tin mill just a 30-minute drive from Newquay.
-The gardens are housed in large biodomes creating tropical conditions where you can explore plant life from around the globe and the largest indoor rainforest in the world.
+The gardens are housed in large biodomes creating tropical conditions where you can explore plant life from around the globe and one of the largest indoor rainforests in the world.